 The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
 For more information, see the Pension age changes section.

+Keep in touch – remember to let the L G P S administering authority know if you move house.

 What if I have two or more L G P S jobs?

 If you: